 The paleo diet is the diet of our hunter-gatherer ancestors, which in recent years has gained global popularity as the way to eat yourself to sustainable health.
 No processed sugars and preservatives, no grains, no legumes and no factory-farmed meats, paleo is all about eating as Mother Nature intended.

-With this in mind, you might be a little shocked to learn that a paleo revolution is taking traction in the city of MSG and sugar-laden just about everything – Bangkok.
+With this in mind, you might be a little shocked to learn that a paleo revolution is taking traction in the city of MSG and sugar – Bangkok.

 Leading this revolution is Robbie Verspui, a guy who once weighed 135 kg and grew up on a diet of white bread, margarine, milk and chocolate.
 Looking at his lean 6 ft.
 7 frame now, however, you’d be forgiven for wanting to throw away your Mama noodles in exchange for a few organic lamb chops and sweet potatoes.